FlexMeasures/flexmeasures/documentation/api/simulation.rst

     https://play.a1-bvp.com/assets/new

-We recommend that the researcher chooses its own admin account as the asset's owner.
+We recommend that researchers choose their own admin account as the asset's owner.
 This way, the simulation will require only a single access token.
-Alternatively, the researcher can set up unique accounts for each agent in a multi-agent simulation by creating new owners.
+Alternatively, researchers can set up unique accounts for each agent in a multi-agent simulation by creating new owners.

 Authentication
 ^^^^^^^^^^^^^^